 Unlike many of their pickles, these only have to hang out in the brine for 2 hours before they're ready to nosh.
 However, the longer the flavors have to meld and mellow, the better; I thought that they really hit their stride after about 2 days.

-- 1 tbsp chopped fresh marjoram or 1 tsp dried marjoram
+1 tablespoon chopped fresh marjoram or 1 teaspoon dried marjoram

 Preheat the oven to 350°F/180°C. In a large roasting pan, combine the mushrooms with 1 tbsp of the oil and 1 1/2 tsp of the salt and toss to coat.
 Roast until tender, about 10 minutes.

 In a large bowl, combine the vinegar, garlic, parsley, marjoram, paprika, brown sugar, onion powder, garlic powder, lemon zest, pepper, and the remaining 1 1/2 tsp salt and mix well.
 Add the warm mushrooms and stir and toss to coat the mushrooms evenly.
 Chill the mushrooms completely in the refrigerator before serving, about 2 hours.
 Transfer the mushrooms and brine to one or more nonreactive containers and refrigerate for up to 1 month.